 by KEN HUGHES The Globe and Mail, 6 October 2017 As Canadians, let's be honest with each other.
 After TransCanada announced Thursday that the Energy East Pipeline is dead, we need – now more than ever – to honestly address this fundamental question: How does Canada work?
-We can't build a country without building [...]
+We can't build a country without building something. [...]

 An article in The Globe and Mail references AIMS's paper “Revisiting the Minimum Wage in Atlantic Canada.”
 Co-authors Marco Navarro-Génie and Matthew Lau discuss the issues surrounding the " loss of training opportunities caused by minimum-wage legislation."
 Read the full article here.
 Read the AIMS study here.